IVSoftware/style-radio-group/README.md

-﻿Stephen has answered ▲ the question in exactly the way it was asked.
-This is to offer the perspective that writing this as a custom control offers some advantages in terms of reusability, especially in other projects.
-The OP's requirement is for a control that _"has no checkmark or other icon"_.
-That sounds like a `Button` so what if we make `OneHotButton` and give it a property that binds in XAML markup, that is a `GroupName` whose members behave one-hot like a `RadioButton` group would.
-While we're at it, make bindable properties for `SelectedTextColor`, `SelectedBackgroundColor`, `UnselectedTextColor`, and `UnselectedBackgroundColor`.
+﻿Stephen’s answer ▲ does a great job using a `Style`, as the OP requested.
+To build on that, this answer drills a little deeper into an alternative approach: a custom control for better reusability, maintainability, and extensibility across projects.
+Since the OP wants a control that "_has no checkmark or other icon_" (essentially a `Button`), what if we create `OneHotButton` and give it a property that binds in XAML markup—e.g., `GroupName`, whose members behave one-hot, just like a `RadioButton` group?
+While we're at it, we can add bindable properties for `SelectedTextColor`, `SelectedBackgroundColor`, `UnselectedTextColor`, and `UnselectedBackgroundColor`, making it easier to customize the appearance without modifying multiple styles.
-    }
-}

 ```
 <local:OneHotButton Text="Apple" SelectedTextColor="Salmon"  GroupName="OptionsGroup"  IsChecked="true"/>